 In addition to acting as advocate, GSA provides its members and their whole school communities with expert-led professional development courses, conferences, and a unique network that provides opportunities for debate and sharing of best practice with colleagues.
+It also offers a vibrant and popular student events programme ‘Go Bold’ designed to spark courage, curiosity, delight and self-belief in every GSA girl beyond the classroom.

 Modern girls’ schools come in different shapes and sizes.
 Some cater for 100% girls; others provide a girls-only environment with boys in the nursery and/or sixth form.
 Some follow a diamond model, with equal numbers of boys but separate classrooms between the ages of 11 to 16.
 Educational provision across the Association offers a choice of day, boarding, weekly, and flexi-boarding education.
 Schools range in type from large urban schools of 1000 pupils to small rural schools of around 200.
 Many schools have junior and pre-prep departments and can offer a complete education from age 3/4 to 18.
 Some also have religious affiliations.
 Heads of schools in the Girls’ Day School Trust (GDST) are members of the GSA.

 Girls’ schools and girls’ education achieve transformative outcomes for young women.
-With the most recent Department for Education data revealing that in girls’ schools: girls are 2.6 times as likely to take Further Maths and more than twice as likely to take Physics and Computer Science A level compared with girls in coed schools; uptake in sciences is higher, Biology is 40% higher, Chemistry is 85% higher and Maths is 88% higher; Computer Science has seen the largest growth in uptake for girls, with the percentage of girls taking Computer Science doubling in girls’ schools and 68% higher than in co-ed schools; girls continue to outperform students in co-ed schools in KS5; girls perform better in girls’ schools than in co-ed schools in KS4, looking at all subjects as a whole, and also for Maths and English separately.
-The data also shows that the gap between girls in girls’ school and girls in other types of schools is further widening in Further Maths, Chemistry and Computer Science, with girls’ schools acting as stewards and guardians of these subjects for young women today.
+With recent Department for Education data revealing that in girls’ schools: girls are 2.7 times as likely to take Further Maths and more than twice as likely to take Physics and Computer Science A level compared with girls in co-ed schools; uptake in sciences is higher, Biology is 40% higher, Chemistry is 85% higher and Maths is 88% higher; Computer Science has seen the largest growth in uptake for girls, with the percentage of girls taking Computer Science doubling in girls’ schools and 68% higher than in co-ed schools; girls continue to outperform students in co-ed schools in KS5; girls perform better in girls’ schools than in co-ed schools in KS4, looking at all subjects as a whole, and also for Maths and English separately.
+The data also show that the gap between girls in girls’ school and girls in other types of schools is further widening in Further Maths, Chemistry and Computer Science, with girls’ schools acting as stewards and guardians of these subjects for young women today.

 The international benefits of educating girls are life changing for society; the education of girls lifts people out of poverty, grows economies, and saves lives; a child whose mother can read is 50% more likely to live beyond the age of five, and twice as likely to attend school themselves.

-The Association’s secretariat is based in Leicester: Suite 105, 108 New Walk, Leicester LE1 7EA
+Suite 105, 108 New Walk, Leicester LE1 7EA

 Tel: 0116 254 1619

-Emailoffice@gsa.uk.com
+Email: office@gsa.uk.com

 Website: www.gsa.uk.com